scottgonzalez/node-browserstack/readme.md

   * `password`: The password for the BrowserStack account.
   * `version` (optional; default: `1`): Which version of the BrowserStack API to use.

+*Note: A special value of "latest" is supported for `version`, which will use the latest stable version.*

 ### client.getBrowsers( callback )

 Gets the list of available browsers.